 Fixate on yourself – not someone else

 The drama definitely comes from fixating on someone else’s life.

 I shudder to think how much time I wasted over the years crying or obsessing over someone who wasn’t crying over me.
 Countless hours people!
 Such a waste of my time and energy.

-Focus on your goals, dreams, family, hobbies, career and anything else that makes you happy.
-Fixate on yourself and on making exciting things happen in your life!
+Focus on your goals, dreams, family, hobbies, career, and anything else that makes you happy.
+Prioritize yourself and on making exciting things happen in your life!

 Know your vices

-During times of high stress or vulnerability be aware of your vices and not letting them get out of hand.
-Whilst vices feel like fun in the moment, they often come at a massive price we have to pay later.
+During times of high stress or vulnerability be aware of your vices and not let them get out of hand.
+Whilst vices feel like fun at the moment, they often come at a massive price we have to pay later.